-&lt;sup>25 Leopold, L. B, A View of the River.
+25 Leopold, L. B, A View of the River.
 Cambridge: Harvard University Press, 1994.

-&lt;sup>26 V.T.
+26 V.T.
 Chow, Open-Channel Hydraulics, McGraw Hill, New York, 1998.

-&lt;sup>27 State of California Water Boards, Surface Water Ambient Monitoring Program (SWAMP), Field Procedures, 8th Edition, 2006.
+27 State of California Water Boards, Surface Water Ambient Monitoring Program (SWAMP), Field Procedures, 8th Edition, 2006.

-- Vegetation: The line between lower areas that are either bare or have herbaceous plants, and higher areas with woody plants can sometimes indicate the bankfull edge. - Soils: A transition within a streambank from cobble, gravel, sands, and/or silts to soil can sometimes be an indicator of bankfull height.
-Above the bankfull level, leaf litter and other organic matter may be visible within the soil. - Point Bars and Undercut Banks: Often on the inside of meander bends, sediment will build up and form a point bar.
+- Point Bars and Undercut Banks: Often on the inside of meander bends, sediment will build up and form a point bar.
 The top of such a bar can be an indicator of bankfull height.
 Similarly, on the outside of bends, the stream will often undercut the bank and expose root mats.
-The upper extent of the undercut can also be an indicator of bankfull height. - Stain Lines on Boulders or Rocks: The highest mineral stain on a stable rock or boulder may be an indicator of bankfull height. - Moss or Lichen: The lowest line of lichen or moss growth on rocks, boulders, or tree trunks may be an indicator of bankfull height. - Adjacent Indicators: Indicators at the transect survey site can be compared to upstream and/or downstream indicators of bankfull to extrapolate bankfull height at that location.
+The upper extent of the undercut can also be an indicator of bankfull height - Stain Lines on Boulders or Rocks: The highest mineral stain on a stable rock or boulder may be an indicator of bankfull height - Moss or Lichen: The lowest line of lichen or moss growth on rocks, boulders, or tree trunks may be an indicator of bankfull height - Adjacent Indicators: Indicators at the transect survey site can be compared to upstream and/or downstream indicators of bankfull to extrapolate bankfull height at that location

-Figure 4.21 shows the estimated dimensions of bankfull width and maximum bankfull depth (measured from the thalweg) among transect surveys along the mainstem of Oak Creek.
-As may be expected, Figure 4.21 shows that the bankfull dimensions of Oak Creek's mainstem generally increase among reaches from upstream (Oak Creek-Headwaters) to downstream (Grant Park Ravine) as drainage area increases.
-Mean bankfull channel width dimensions by assessment area show steady increase from under 10 feet in the Oak Creek-Headwaters to about 29 feet in the Lower Oak Creek assessment area, before declining slightly to 28.3 feet in the Lower Oak Creek-Mill Pond assessment area, and then rising significantly to over 43 feet in the Grant Park Ravine assessment area.
-Mean maximum bankfull depths show a similar pattern, steadily increasing from a mean of 1.3 feet in the Headwaters assessment area to a mean of about 3.0 feet in the Lower Oak Creek assessment area to a mean of about 3.0 feet in the Lower Oak Creek assessment area before declining slightly to 2.4 feet in the Lower Oak Creek-Mill Pond assessment area.
-And the set in the Lower Oak Creek-Mill Pond assessment area to a mean of about 3.0 feet in the Lower Oak Creek assessment area before declining slightly to 2.4 feet in the Lower Oak Creek-Mill Pond assessment area.
-Although the expected general linear increases in bankfull dimensions from upstream to downstream are present in this analysis, the apparent decrease in bankfull dimensions moving downstream from the Lower Oak Creek to the Lower Oak Creek-Mill Pond assessment area is slightly unusual.
+Figure 4.21 shows the estimated dimensions of bankfull width and maximum bankfull depth (measured from the thalweg)28 among transect surveys along the mainstem of Oak Creek.
+As may be expected, Figure 4.21 shows that the bankfull dimensions of Oak Creek's mainstem generally increase among reaches from upstream (Upper Oak Creek - Headwaters) to downstream (Grant Park Ravine) as drainage area increases.
+Mean bankfull channel width dimensions by assessment area show steady increase from under 10 feet in the Upper Oak Creek - Headwaters to about 29 feet in the Lower Oak Creek assessment area, before declining slightly to 28.3 feet in the Lower Oak Creek - Mill Pond assessment area, and then rising significantly to over 43 feet in the Grant Park Ravine assessment area.
+Mean maximum bankfull depths show a similar pattern, steadily increasing from a mean of 1.3 feet in the Headwaters assessment area to a mean of about 3.0 feet in the Lower Oak Creek assessment area before declining slightly to 2.4 feet in the Lower Oak Creek - Mill Pond assessment area, and rising slightly to 2.6 feet in the Grant Park Ravine assessment area.
+Although the expected general linear increases in bankfull dimensions from upstream to downstream are present in this analysis, the apparent decrease in bankfull dimensions moving downstream from the Lower Oak Creek to the Lower Oak Creek - Mill Pond assessment area is slightly unusual.
 As discussed above, there has been significant channel modifications along Oak Creek, specifically within the middle reaches of the watershed.
 The difficulty of locating true bankfull dimensions in modified stream channels could be a factor in the slightly unusual variations observed.

-&lt;sup>28 The thalweg is a line connecting the lowest points of successive cross-sections along the course of a stream channel.
+28 The thalweg is a line connecting the lowest points of successive cross-sections along the course of a stream channel.